tactlabs/mlwiki/1000-ml-project-ideas.md

 324. Learning Dota 2 Team Compositions
 325. Applying Deep Learning to derive insights about non-coding regions of the genome
 326. Classification of Higgs Jets as Decay Products of a Randall-Sundrum Graviton at the ATLAS Experiment
-327. SemenFertilityPrediction.Axel Guyon,Florence Koskas,Yoann Buratti
+327. SemenFertilityPrediction Axel Guyon,Florence Koskas,Yoann Buratti
 328. Sentiment Analysis Using Semi-Supervised Recursive Autoencoders and Support Vector Machines
 329. Classifying Syllables in Imagined Speech using EEG Data
 330. Abraham Starosta-Typeguess